 MSI3088: Moat; Moat Lane; Lode Heath; Solihull.
-Medieval Moat, No remains of this moat appear to now exist.
+Medieval Moat, No remains of

 The site is presently occupied by a range of large buildings.
 It is probable that the construction of these, and earlier structures, will have had an impact upon any archaeological features which survive across the site.
 The extent of that impact is presently unknown.